att/Distributed-Dictionary-Learning/README.md

 [paper]: https://github.com/att/Distributed-Dictionary-Learning/blob/master/CISS2017_Proceedings.pdf
 [talk]: https://github.com/att/Distributed-Dictionary-Learning/blob/master/CISS2017_Talk.pdf

-Developed for AT&T by Tong Wu (https://github.com/twugithub), Colin Goodall (https://github.com/ColinGoodall) and Raif Rustamov
+Developed for AT&T by Tong Wu (https://github.com/twugithub), Colin Goodall (https://github.com/ColinGoodall) and Raif Rustamov.

 ## Citation
 Any part of this code used in your work should be cited as follows: